 Homepage

 Welcome!
-I am a Professor of Political Science, a Faculty Fellow at the Institute for Policy Research, and Director of the Workplace Justice Lab @ Northwestern University
+I am a Professor of Political Science, Faculty Fellow at the Institute for Policy Research, and Director of the Workplace Justice Lab @ Northwestern University

 My research interests include American political economy and American political development, with a focus on labor politics and policy, organizing and collective action, parties and groups, the presidency, and multi-method research.
 With my colleagues at the Workplace Justice Lab, I study wage theft and work with worker organizations and labor standards enforcement agencies to create more effective and equitable policy enforcement.